Sobeys: Club Sobeys

 Club Sobeys was a loyalty program at the chain's Atlantic Canada locations offered during the 1990s, prior to Sobeys securing the regional rights to Air Miles through the Oshawa Group merger.
 As the company expanded its operations in Ontario and Western Canada in the 2000s, Sobeys introduced the Club Sobeys program in those markets.
 It was known as Club Thrifty Foods in the British Columbia locations of that chain, after it was acquired.

 In the Club Sobeys region, Sobeys introduced, in partnership with Citibank Canada, a Club Sobeys MasterCard credit card.
 These card accounts were later transferred to Bank of Montreal, which also introduced the BMO Sobeys Air Miles MasterCard in Atlantic Canada (and IGA Air Miles MasterCard in Quebec).
 Following the transition from Club Sobeys to Air Miles in 2014, all Club Sobeys credit cards were converted to BMO Sobeys Air Miles MasterCards, which were then replaced by standard BMO Air Miles Mastercards a few years later.

 In early 2015, Sobeys announced that the Air Miles loyalty program would be extended into Ontario on March 27, 2015, replacing the Club Sobeys loyalty program.
 This was a result of a new agreement between Air Miles and Metro, which extended Metro's partnership but gave up its exclusivity in the grocery category in Ontario.

 Scene+

 In June 2022, Empire Company announced that it will end its participation in Air Miles and switch to the Cineplex Entertainment and Scotiabank-owned Scene+ program at its grocery and pharmacy chains.
 Empire will also hold an ownership stake in the company.
 The transition began with Atlantic Canada on August 11, 2022, to be followed by a nationwide rollout to Quebec (IGA), Ontario and Western Canada through late 2022 to early 2023.

+Controversies

+Bread price-fixing

+In 2018, Sobeys was implicated in a 14-16 year long national price-fixing cartel with other Canadian supermarkets and the bread supplier Canada Bread.
+Sobeys, along with other retailers, allegedly conspired to fix the price of bread and arrange when increases would be made.
+Canada Bread pled guilty to four counts of price fixing in July 2023.
+Sobeys has denied any culpability, calling the allegations "irresponsible"; no charges have been filed to date against Sobeys.

+Animal welfare

+In 2021, Sobeys stated that in 2020 and 2021, "cage-free eggs (free run, free range, organic) made up 17.5% of our total shell egg sales", and that "our Own Brand lean ground pork, greater than 30% of the sows from our supplier are housed in loose housing systems".